Gad-Bioinfo-Lab/cnvCompare/README.md

 ## Usage
 cnvCompare -i </path/to/the/file/list> --vcf/--bed
    Allowed options :
       -h, --help : displaying help
       -i, --input <string>: List of input file(s) containing detected CNV from samples (prefer absolute path)
          These files will be all rewritten using the suffix provided including the counts for each DEL/DUP events
       -c, --control <string>: List of control file(s) containing detected CNV from samples (prefer absolute path)
          These files wont be rewritten but events contained will be counted
       -f, --filter <int>: apply a filter on the CNV size to be counted (default:0)
-        Currently not yet implemented
       -w, --whole : Using the whole mode, counting on the whole genome
          Faster but need large amounts of RAM, depending on the size of the events, and the number of samples.
          By default, if this option is not activated, the counts are realised chromosome by chromosome
       -d, --dict <string>: Path to the dictionnary file used to populate the chomosome list
          Mainly used for non-human genomes, if not provided will used chromosomes : [1-22],X,Y,MT/M
       --vcf : Input files are in VCF format
       --bed : Input files are in BED format
       -s, --suffix <string>: The suffix used to name the ouput files
          The output files are written in the same path of the input file, adding this suffix in their names before the extension (.vcf or .bed or anyhting else) (default : "count")
 You need to provide only 2 mandatory options : the input file list and the file format

 examples :
    cnvCompare -i inputFile.list --vcf
    cnvCompare -i inputFile.list -c controlFile.list -w --vcf -d /path/to/genome.dict -s "counted"

 The input file format is one path to a single file on a line, the control file format is the same.
 example :
    /path/to/the/file/one.vcf
    /path/to/the/file/two.vcf
    /path/to/the/file/three.vcf